Violet's Edible and Medicinal Uses

 Violets are welcome “weeds” in my garden.
 In fact, the common blue violet—my particular brand of violet garden guest—is native to these parts, which is more than I can say for myself.

 The common blue violet (Viola sororia, Violaceae) is native to most of central and eastern North America.
 It is a common sight in lawns, gardens, sidewalk cracks and along trailsides.
-The common blue violet is typically considered a “weed” because of its relative ease in adapting to human disturbance, but it pushes the definition of weed because it has been on this continent for a very long time.
+The common blue violet is typically considered a “weed” because of its relative ease in adapting to human disturbance, but it pushes the definition because it has been on this continent for a very long time.

 The sweet violet (Viola odorata, Violaceae) is the principal medicinal and culinary species used in Europe.
 It has escaped cultivation in many locales, because it is popularly planted for its fragrance.
 Much of the American use of violets stems from the European herbal tradition.
 Interestingly, most violet species in North America lack the signature aroma of sweet violet.

 I notice that the leaves of some of the wild violets have an unpleasant soapy flavor, which leaves a funny feeling at the back of my throat; this is most likely from high levels of saponins.
 I avoid these plants, and instead go for the milder tasting species.
 Some woodland species of violet are rare and should not be disturbed.
 A good course of action is to identify the common species of violet in your area and then research their edibility and/or traditional uses for medicine.
 But there’s a good chance that you have common blue violets or the sweet violet growing in your area—both of which are good wild edibles and choice medicinals.

-The flowers are characteristically irregular and most have a little rounded tail if you turn them over.
+The flowers are characteristically irregular and most have a little rounded tail (nectar spur) if you turn them over.
 Children seem to have a special affinity for this charismatic group of plants; perhaps because its bright flowers are well within their reach.

 Violet has a rich tradition in Europe, where it has been used for centuries as a pulmonary remedy for dry hacking cough.
 It is often recommended for bronchitis and whooping cough, along with the roots of marshmallow (Althaea officinalis) and licorice (Glycyrrhiza glabra).
 Violet can also be used as a tonic for chronically swollen lymph nodes.
 As with many other herbs with an action on the lymphatic system, it has a long tradition of use in the treatment of cancer.